CANAL TRANSIT

 Direct Updates from Panama Canal Authorities

+Vessel Requirements for transiting the Panama Canal.
 Access clear, up-to-date details on everything the Panama Canal requires before your vessel arrives, including documentation, technical clearances, and operational criteria to ensure a seamless passage.